ivan-ristovic/the-godfather/README.md

 ## :page_facing_up: Command groups:

-Commands are divided into command groups due to large number of commands.
+Commands are divided into command groups for easier navigation and partially due to large amount of commands.

 For example, command group ``user`` contains commands which are used for administrative tasks on Discord users.
-Some subcommands of thise group are ``kick`` , ``ban`` etc.
+Some subcommands of this group are ``kick`` , ``ban`` etc.
 In order to call the ``kick`` command for example, one should always provide the command group name and then the actual command name, in this case:
 ```
 !user kick @Someone